imathew/blog/content/posts/2025-12-11-comprehensive-sample-post.md

 ### H3 Headings

-The h3 uses weight 600 at 1.42em, matching h2's weight but in a smaller size.
-It should be used for major subsections within your content.
+The h3 uses weight 600 at 1.42em, slightly lighter than h2's weight 650.
+It should be used for major subsections within your content, providing visual hierarchy through size reduction.

 #### H4 Headings